DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 The thin silk that was covering her skin.
 It was the elven battle attire - clothes which emitted faint light, which made Jeanne a [Light Knight]

-_I knew that it was one of the greatest treasures that got stolen from foreign gods and holds resistance against magic._
+_I knew that it was one of the greatest treasures that got stolen from sidhes and holds resistance against magic._

 _But I didn't really give it much thought actually._